About Linda Nazareth - Economist and Trends Expert:

 Linda is an economist, author, blogger, broadcaster and speaker.
 The Senior Fellow for Economics and Population Change at policy think-tank the Macdonald-Laurier Institute, she is an expert in demographic and economic trends and the way that they will shape our tomorrows.
 Her presentations focus on what will happen and what you need to think about to be on the right side of the changes.

-Linda’s new book Work Is Not a Place: Our Lives and Our Organizations in the Post-Jobs Economy will be published in November.
+Linda’s new book Work Is Not a Place: Our Lives and Our Organizations in the Post-Jobs Economy (2018).
 A look at the future of work, it is a readable and engaging look at the way that demographics, technology and shifts in the global economy will re-shape our realities.

 Through her career, Linda has used her (fairly unusual) combination of skills as an economist and communicator to work and consult in a wide variety of industries.
 Currently a consultant to organizations in the public and private sector, Linda was for over ten years the On-Air Economist for Business News Network, Canada's cable news channel.
 She has also been a Senior Economist at CIBC and an economist with the Canadian federal government.
 A blogger for her own site and many others including that of the Globe and Mail, Linda has also been quoted as an expert everywhere from the Wall Street Journal through to Wired magazine.